zoharyAnd/musicables-angularJS/README.md

 ### Prerequisites

 First you will need to install **NodeJs** , **npm** on your computer.
+Before starting the project:
-Secondly, suscribe to [Firebase](https://firebase.google.com/) and add a project to your console to store our user data.
+* Subscribe to [Firebase](https://firebase.google.com/) and add a project to your console to store our user data.
-Then clone this project and run
+    Replace the Firebase credentials with your newly created one
+* Subscribe to [Napster API](https://developer.napster.com/api/v2.2#overview) to get an API key for your application Replace the NapsterApiKey in each call within the project with your newly Api key

+Run
 ```
 npm install